Jeffrey Karp, PhD

-An acclaimed mentor, Dr. Karp was selected as the Outstanding Faculty Undergraduate Mentor among all Faculty at MIT.
-He has also received the HST McMahon Mentoring award for being the top mentor among all faculty who mentor Harvard-MIT students.
-To date, 17 trainees from his laboratory have secured faculty positions at institutions throughout the world.
+Jeff was selected as the Outstanding Faculty Undergraduate Mentor among all Faculty at MIT and he received the HST McMahon Mentoring award for being the top mentor of Harvard-MIT students.
+To date, 18 trainees from his laboratory have secured faculty positions and several have transitioned into impactful careers in pharma, biotech, medtech, and venture capital.